jonrobinsdev/ThreeDH/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `ng build:element` to build the custom Angular element into a javascript file at /dist/script-output.
+Run `npm run build:element` to build the custom Angular element into a javascript file at /dist/script-output.